OmarHossamEldin/medical-complex-services/README.md

 1. **Consumer**: Any visitor or patient that consumes a service.
 It inherits from Stakeholders.
     - Attributes:
-        - patient_code: it may be optional in some cases (رقم الحاسب).

     - Relations:
         - Transaction (m - n): many consumers (main or associates) can be related to one transaction.